Computing - Topologies

 When two nodes are attempting to transmit data simultaneously.

-How does CSMA/CD prevent nodes trasmitting data simultaneously?
+How does CSMA/CD prevent nodes transmitting data simultaneously?

 Both nodes cease transmission and wait a random amount of time before reattempting.